 Police call it a ‘wall of silence’ as the 30 witnesses who were there at the scene of the crime, live in fear of giving evidence against a gang member.

 “Gang’s are a part of life in Salford.
 Police don’t control the streets”.

 Panorama also looks into the notorious Paul Massey, a Salford resident once known as “Salford’s Mr Big” – but not always for the best of reasons.

 He was a convicted criminal, having been sentenced to 14 years in jail back in 1999.

 Paul was once filmed in the 1990’s for a BBC documentary however it was never broadcast as he stabbed a man during the period of filming.

-Massey was said to have lead a ‘firm’ which one of its former members, Jason Coghlan, spoke to Panorama about his clear admiration for Paul and claimed that he “helped 10 more people than he ever hurt”.
+Massey was said to have lead a ‘firm’ which one of its former members, Jason Coghlan, spoke to Panorama.
+His admiration for Paul was clear and Jason claimed that Paul “helped 10 more people than he ever hurt”.